 Recruiters receive many resumes every day.
-It is essential to know how to stand out from other candidates thanks to a well written CV, pictures, use of keywords and languages etc. Let Badenoch + Clark share some valuable advice which will help you get a job interview thanks to your resume.
+It is essential to know how to stand out from other candidates thanks to a well written CV, pictures, use of keywords and languages etc. Let LHH share some valuable advice which will help you get a job interview thanks to your resume.

 - Maintain your information up to date: Phone, address, email, dates of contract…Your search criteria (Full/Part time) and your availability.